codevshl/data_pusher/README.md

 ## API Documentation
 **Authentication**
+- All endpoints are accessed from the base URL http://localhost:8000/.
-All API requests must include an app secret token in the headers as CL-X-TOKEN.
+- All API requests must include an app secret token in the headers as CL-X-TOKEN.

 **Endpoints**
 - **Accounts**